WyomingSoftware/noditor/README.md

 ## Noditor
 The Noditor Node Module gathers stats and serves the data to the Noditor Mobile App upon request.
-It only retains a small set of stats inside a Node.js App.
-The size of the stats retained can be altered.
+It only retains a small set of data inside a Node.js App.
+The size of the data retained can be altered.

 There are three components to Noditor as a monitoring system.